huggingface/huggingface_hub/src/huggingface_hub/README.md

 ```

 The `Repository` takes a `clone_from` string as parameter.
 This can stay as
-`None` for offline management, but can also be set to any URL pointing to a git
+`None` for offline management, but can also be set to any URL pointing to a Git
 repo to clone that repository in the specified directory:

 ```python